Lusztig Factorization Dynamics of the Full Kostant-Toda Lattices: Concluding Remarks

 Using the G-invariant, non-degenerate inner product, $ \langle X, Y\rangle = \tr(XY)$, on $\frak{g}$, the dual space $\frak{b}_+^*$ may be identified with $\mathcal{H}$.
 For the K-K Poisson bracket on $\mathcal{H}$ this may be concretely expressed, for functions $f, g$ on $\frak{g}$, as

 where $\tilde{f} = f|_{\mathcal{H}}$ and $\nabla$ denotes the gradient with respect to the inner product on $\frak{g}$.
-The tridiagonal elements of $\mathcal{H}$, with $b_i > 0$, comprise a coadjoint orbit of $B_+$ in $\frak{b}_+^*$ and the restriction of (\ref{KKPB}) to these matrices does indeed yield a bracket equivalent to th standard one for the Toda lattice equations of (\ref{hamiltonian}).
-Moreover, the Hamiltonian for Full Toda is the same as that for the tridiagonal case in Flaschka's coordinates: $\tr X^2$.
-So despite its initially somewhat complicated appearance, the $\frak{b}_+^*$ K-K orbit structure is the correct generalization of Hamiltonian structure for Full Toda.
+The tridiagonal elements of $\mathcal{H}$, with $b_i > 0$, comprise a coadjoint orbit of $B_+$ in $\frak{b}_+^*$ and the restriction of (\ref{KKPB}) to these matrices does indeed yield a bracket equivalent to the standard one for the Toda lattice equations of (\ref{hamiltonian}).
+Moreover, the Hamiltonian for FKToda is the same as that for the tridiagonal case in Flaschka's coordinates: $\tr X^2$.
+So despite its initially somewhat complicated appearance, the $\frak{b}_+^*$ K-K orbit structure is the correct generalization of Hamiltonian structure for FKToda.

-The additional constants of motion needed to completely integrate Full Toda are constructed by considering nested sequences of parabolic subalgebras $\frak{p}_{k}^*$ of $\frak{g}$ (a parabolic subalgebra is one that contains $\frak{b}_+$) with corresponding Lie group $P_k$:
+The additional constants of motion needed to completely integrate FKToda are constructed by considering nested sequences of parabolic subalgebras $\frak{p}_{k}^*$ of $\frak{g}$ (a parabolic subalgebra is one that contains $\frak{b}_+$) with corresponding Lie group $P_k$:

 in which the maps on the second line are the projections induced by duality from the inclusions on the first line.
 Those projections are {\it Poisson maps}, meaning that the pullback of the K-K Poisson bracket of two functions on $\frak{p}_{k-1}^*$ equals the K-K Poisson bracket of their pullbacks on $\frak{p}_{k}^*$ .